Torre Diamante

-The Diamond Tower (in Italian Torre Diamante or colloquially Diamantone) is a high-rise building in Milan business district, on the corner between Viale Della Liberazione and Via Galilei.
+The Diamond Tower (in Italian Torre Diamante or colloquially Diamantone) is an office high-rise building in Milan business district, on the corner between Viale Della Liberazione and Via Galilei.
 It was built in the context of a massive urban renewal project carried out at the start of the 21st century.

 The tower is 140 meters tall, making it the fourth building in Milan by height and the fifth in Italy and the tallest steel edifice in Italy.
 It features an iconic multifaceted structure, which recalls the shape of a diamond (from which, indeed, derives its name).

 The building is surrounded by some lower constructions, nicknamed Diamantini (the small diamonds), functioning as continuities of the high-rise.
 All the facilities are intended for commercial purposes.

 The principal tenant is BNP Paribas bank since 2016.

 Design

 The Italian-American architect Lee Polisano, member of Kohn Pedersen Fox studio, designed the entire area master plan.
 Polisano was supported by architect Paolo Caputo and by Jacobs Engineering Group Inc. for the architectural design while the structural plan was committed to Arup.

 The main feature of the tower is its irregular geometry: the perimeter columns of the building are inclined compared to the vertical.
 The inner layout is characterised by a central core around which the floors develop.
 This solution has been adopted to maximise the amount of sunlight passing through the building and to allow a view on the city.

 One of the goals of the "Porta Nuova" project is to drastically reduce energy consumption: all the buildings will be provided with sources of renewable energy.
 The Diamond Tower has in fact been awarded with the LEED GOLD certification, one of the highest ranking recognised by the Green Building Council.